IrminData/irmin-platform/irmin-console/README.md

 General components are:

 - `src/components/website/...` -> Components specific to the website pages
-- `src/components/portal/...` -> Components specific to the portal pages
+- `src/components/console/...` -> Components specific to the console pages
 - `src/components/common/...` -> Components that are used in multiple places, like popups, buttons, lists etc.

  If a component is used only in a specific feature, it should be placed in the feature directory grouped by features, purposes or domains.